 The devices support a failsafe function.
-This allows you to define the behavior of every single channel configured as an output in the case of a loss of the PLC communication.
+This allows you to define the behavior of every single channel configured as an output in the case of invalid PLC data (e.g. PLC in STOP) or of lost PLC communication.

 Industrial Internet of Things